jdieramon/FORCE/index.md

 ### Contact

-Having trouble with Pages?
-Check out our [website](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with this site ?
+Check out our [website](https://jdieramon.github.io/) and we’ll help you sort it out.